 1. The search

 The rental process begins once you’ve found a suitable property and your agent makes an offer to the landlord.
-Virtually all landlords require a face-to-face meeting with prospective tenants before signing any agreements, and some may request proof of your employment and income, such as your working visa, employment contract and pay slips.
-Once this is done and the rental rate agreed upon, the terms and conditions of the lease are usually negotiated (eg. length of lease, furniture or fittings to be provided, any work the landlord agrees to do before commencement of the lease and the date for the formal tenancy agreement to be executed).
+Virtually all landlords require a face-to-face meeting with prospective tenants before signing any agreements, and some may request proof of your employment and income, such as your working visa, employment contract, and payslips.
+Once this is done and the rental rate agreed upon, the terms and conditions of the lease are usually negotiated (eg. length of the lease, furniture or fittings to be provided, and work the landlord agrees to do before the commencement of the lease, and the date for the formal tenancy agreement to be executed).

 2. Provisional tenancy agreement

 The landlord and the prospective tenant will then sign a provisional tenancy agreement setting out the agreed terms and conditions.
 At this point, a deposit, normally equivalent to one month’s rent, will have to be paid to the landlord.
 The provisional agreement is binding to the extent that if the landlord changes his mind after signing, he will have to return to you the deposit received plus an equal sum as compensation.
 If you change your mind, your deposit will be forfeited to the landlord.
 The defaulting party will also be required to pay both the landlord and tenant’s commission to the real estate agent.